 - • rock climbing

 - • snowshoeing

 - • horseback riding

 and more.
 The calendar of events is planned and implemented by the members themselves.
 All activities are challenge-by-choice.

-The Community Service component of OACS provides its members with an opportunity to give back to the local community through various activities.
+The Community Service component enables members to give back to local communities.
 Providing service to the community is a key trademark of the OACS experience.
-The community has volunteered with a plethora of nonprofit agencies in the area, ranging from the Westmoreland County Food Bank to the Ronald McDonald House in Pittsburgh.
-Members are charged with providing valuable service outside of the confines of the Pitt-Greensburg campus.For more information on the OACS community, you can e-mail us at firstname.lastname@example.org; or contact one of the advisors/directors:
+OACS has volunteered with many of nonprofit agencies in the area, ranging from the Westmoreland County Food Bank to the Ronald McDonald House in Pittsburgh.
+Members provide valuable service outside of the Pitt-Greensburg campus.